How to build business visibility beyond social media

 Expand online visibility beyond your website

 Once your website basics are in place, begin strategically looking at expanding your online visibility in other areas.
-Focus on 1-2 methods that play to your strengths and suit your audience.
-Each will contribute to AI and search trust signals, while building relationships.
+Focus on 1-2 methods that play to your strengths and connect with your audience.
+Each will contribute to AI and search trust signals while building relationships.

 Options to consider include: